io-digital/tephra/README.md

 > tephra, n: rock fragments and particles ejected by a volcanic eruption

-An evented [RADIUS](https://en.wikipedia.org/wiki/RADIUS) server based on [node-radius](https://github.com/retailnext/node-radius).
+An event-driven [RADIUS](https://en.wikipedia.org/wiki/RADIUS) server micro-framework based on [node-radius](https://github.com/retailnext/node-radius).
 Now it's easier than ever to write a RADIUS server that isn't standards-compliant! ;)

 ## Example